ImFlog/music-with-kafka/README.md

 ## Kafka Connect
 1. Do a `git submodule init && git submodule update`
+2. Execute `mvn clean package` in connect/kafka-connect-twitter
-2. Change connect/twitter.properties to add your twitter tokens (use [twitter app manager](https://apps.twitter.com/))
+3. Change connect/twitter.json to add your twitter tokens (use [twitter app manager](https://apps.twitter.com/))
-3. Launch the script `connect/start_connect.sh`
+4. Launch the docker container with `sudo docker-compose up connect`
+5. Using curl you can now start the twitter connector with the following command:
+`$ curl -X POST -H "Content-Type: application/json" --data-binary @connect/twitter.json localhost:8082/connectors`

+Everything is ready !
+You are now listening to #mwk on twitter !

 For testing purpose, you can run the loader_script located in /connect.
 It will inject fake tweets in you twitter_json topic and you will be able to run the rest of the code.